sadiya-khan9/ChurnGuard/README.md

 Data storage

-CSV file (Churn_Modelling.csv) — no database, data loaded and processed at training time; predictions computed on the fly, not stored
+Banking Customer Churn Prediction Dataset by Saurabh Badole on Kaggle as CSV file (Churn_Modelling.csv) — no database, data loaded and processed at training time; predictions computed on the fly, not stored

 Deployment/tooling